 • Peleș Castle in Sinaia — 50–60 minutes by car.
 Spectacular interior.
 Closes Tuesdays in summer.

-For something quieter, the Piatra Craiului national park (south of Bran) has serious hiking; Tărlungeni and the surrounding villages are pleasant short drives for a vineyard lunch or a horse ride.
+For something quieter, the Piatra Craiului national park (west of Bran, reached from Zărnești) has serious hiking; Tărlungeni and the surrounding villages are pleasant short drives for a vineyard lunch or a horse ride.

 Why September often wins